PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 ### Usage

-Set node parameter `timesync_interval` to some non-zero milliseconds value if extra HTTP requests for sensor time shall be made.
-The node will perform those request regularly each time the interval passed.
-Otherwise, the packet evaluation time is used to determine the timestamp relation.
+Select a method to compute a ROS timestamp from sensor timestamp by setting `timesync_method` to one of the following values (defaults to 2 if not set):

+ - 0 (sensor time is converted without adding any offset, not conformant to `msgs/LaserScan` spec)
+ - 1 (ROS timestamp is set to packet evalution ROS time minus packet duration)
+ - 2 (ROS timestamp is set to sensor timestamp plus offset to ROS time, computed from packet evaluation times)
+ - 3 (ROS timestamp is set to sensor timestamp plus offset to ROS time, determined with HTTP requests to sensor)

+The node parameter `timesync_interval` determines the interval (in milliseconds) between requests made for sensor time if `timesync_method` is 3.

-The parameter `timesync_period` determines the period of time over which data is kept for averaging and `timesync_regression` may be set to `true` if linear regression is preferred over simple averaging for computing the ROS time from sensor time.
+The parameter `timesync_period` determines the period of time over which data is kept for averaging, and `timesync_regression` may be set to `true` if linear regression is preferred over simple averaging for computing the ROS time from sensor time.

-Finally, `timestamp_off_usec` allows to specify a fixed duration (in microseconds) which will be added to the PC time computed from sensor time, to compensate for a known extra offset between computed and actual time.
-When using the packet reception timestamps (`timesync_interval=0`) for estimation, you typically have to compensate for a time that is a little behind (larger) with a negative value, e.g. -3000.
+Additionally, `timestamp_off_usec` allows to specify a fixed duration (in microseconds) which will be added to the PC time computed from sensor time, to compensate for a known extra offset between computed and actual time.
+When using the packet evaluation timestamps (`timesync_method=2`) for estimation, you typically have to compensate for a time that is a little behind (larger) with a negative value, e.g. -3000.
 When using extra HTTP requests, the computed time instead appears to be ahead of the actual time so the value typically must be positive,